aplbrain/dandi-docs/docs/developer-guide/system-architecture.md

 ## The Big Picture

-The DANDI platform is essentially composed of:
+The {{ instance.name }} platform is essentially composed of:

 1. **Storage**: S3 buckets (AWS) where data actually resides.
-2. **API**: A Django/Resonant-based backend application (hosted on Heroku) that handles the DANDI data model, user authentication, and orchestrates S3 interactions.
+2. **API**: A Django/Resonant-based backend application (hosted on Heroku) that handles the {{ instance.name }} data model, user authentication, and orchestrates S3 interactions.
 3. **Frontend**: A Vue-based web application (hosted on Netlify) for users to browse, search, and manage data in the archive.
 4. **Workers**: Celery workers (also on Heroku) for asynchronous tasks such as file checksum calculations, analytics, and housekeeping.
 5. **Observability**: Log aggregation and alerting (Heroku logs), plus Sentry for error-tracking and notifications.